cuducos/getgist/README.rst

 Thank you very much `@ddboline <http://github.com/ddboline>`_ and `/u/Sean1708 <http://reddit.com/user/Sean1708>`_ for the contributions!

-Don't forget to write and run tests:
+Don't forget to format your code with `Black <https://github.com/ambv/black>`_, and to write and run tests:

 .. code:: console